DAR-Innovations/kaiteki/README.md

 Move to frontend folder.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 Move to backend folder.
 Run Spring Boot Application from IDE.
 Navigate to `http://localhost:8080/`.
+The application will not automatically reload if you change any of the source files.